Mastering Plaster Techniques for Modern Mexican-Inspired Wall Art

 Texture plaster art can enhance other design elements.
 Consider how it will work with your lighting.
 Directional lighting can highlight textures.
 Choose furniture that complements the wall texture.
 Avoid items that compete with the textured walls.

 Color plays a big role in how texture is perceived.
 Light colors can make textures appear softer.
 Dark colors can create dramatic shadows.
 Consider using texture as an accent wall.
 This can create a focal point in the room.
 Texture can also define different areas in open spaces.
+It's a versatile element in interior design.

 Best Practices for Maintaining and Caring for Plaster Art